-1. Preheat oven to 400 degrees.
-Place unbaked pie crust in freezer until ready to bake.
+- Preheat oven to 400 F. Place unbaked pie crust in freezer until ready to bake.
 Then line pie crust with aluminum foil and pie weights or dried beans.
-Bake pie shell until set, about 5-6 minutes.
+Bake pie shell until set, about 5 to 6 minutes.

-2. Remove the foil and weights and bake 2-3 minutes longer until crust is just beginning to brown on the edges.
+- Remove the foil and weights and bake 2 to 3 minutes longer until crust is just beginning to brown on the edges.

-5. Place saucepan over very low heat.
-Cook and stir constantly with wire whisk until mixture is very warm and thickened, about 6-7 minutes.
+- Place saucepan over very low heat.
+Cook and stir constantly with wire whisk until mixture is very warm and thickened about 6 to 7 minutes.
 You have to stir constantly with a whisk so the mixture cooks evenly and the eggs don't scramble on the bottom of the pan.
-Remove from heat and strain into a large bowl using a medium mesh strainer (this is important to remove any cooked egg!), then stir in the chopped pecans.
+Remove from heat and strain into a large bowl using a medium-mesh strainer (this is important to remove any cooked egg!), then stir in the chopped pecans.

-7. Bake the pie until center feels set but soft when touched with your finger, and moves slightly when the pie is gently jiggled, about 40-55 minutes.
-You may need to cover the edges of the crust with foil to prevent over-browning, or cover the top of the pie with foil so it doesn't get too brown.
+- Bake the pie until center feels set but soft when touched with your finger, and moves slightly when the pie is gently jiggled about 40 to 55 minutes.
+You may need to cover the edges of the crust with foil to prevent over-browning or cover the top of the pie with foil so it doesn't get too brown.

-8. Transfer pie to wire rack and let cool completely, at least 5 hours.
-Best eaten within 12-14 hours.
+- Transfer pie to wire rack and let cool completely, at least 5 hours.
+Best eaten within 12 to 14 hours.